-Finally know that even though this is a spiritual war, Satan often works by and through evil men here on earth; but our response is no different – it is still a spiritual attack.
-We are never to “pay back evil for evil to anyone,” but are admonished to “overcome evil with good,” and leave all revenge, retribution, payback and vengeance to the Lord.
-We are to “love your enemies and pray for those who persecute you” – in fact, it is through these very acts of love and prayer by which a Christian fights the battle of spiritual warfare.
+Finally, know that even though this is a spiritual war, Satan often works by and through evil men here on Earth; but our response is no different – it is still a spiritual attack.
+We are never to “pay back evil for evil to anyone,” but are admonished to “overcome evil with good,” leaving all revenge, retribution, payback, and vengeance to the Lord.
+We are to “love your enemies and pray for those who persecute you,” and “if possible, so far as it depends on you, be at peace with all men” – in fact, it is through these very acts of love and prayer by which a Christian fights the battle of spiritual warfare.
 Satan and the forces of evil have no defense whatsoever against that.
 We must follow the example of Jesus: a Christian is fighting a spiritual battle and never has occasion to harm others physically!

 FALSE TEACHING(S) YOU WILL ENCOUNTER: